otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 [Shared Session State](https://github.com/otrv4/otrv4/blob/master/otrv4.md#shared-session-state)
 section of the OTRv4 specification.
 It is used to authenticate contexts to prevent attacks that rebind the DAKE transcript into different contexts.

+Note that varible length fields are encoded as DATA.
+If `phi` is a string, it will be encoded in UTF-8.

+To make sure both participants has the same phi during DAKE, sort the instance tag by numerical order and any string passed to `phi` lexicographically.

 As an example, for a Prekey Server running over XMPP, this should be: